mrknmc/ug4/slip/report.md

 });
 ```

-As you can see there is no validation code, it is performed behind the scenes by mongoose.
+As you can see there is no validation code, the validation is performed behind the scenes by mongoose.

 ## Front-end Application